AntoineButeau/coveo.analytics.js/README.md

 # coveo.analytics.js
-Send events to the Coveo analytics service.
+Send events to the Coveo Analytics service.
 No external dependencies, pure JavaScript solution.

-# Quick Start
+# TL;DR
-To begin sending analytics events using coveo.analytics.js, paste the following snippet into your html page so that it appears before the closing `</head>` tag.
+To send analytics events when your page is loaded, paste the following snippet into your html page so that it appears before the closing `</head>` tag.
 ```html
 <script src="https://static.cloud.coveo.com/ua/coveo.analytics.min.js"></script>
 <script>